 What You Need to Know About Florida as a Locum Tenens Healthcare Professional

 We know you won’t always know much about the state you are traveling to.
 To help you make an informed decision, we’ve compiled information from TripAdvisor, state government pages, and tourist information sources to give you a glimpse into life in Florida.

 Remember, this is not an exhaustive list.
 Just a few nuggets of high-level information to get you started in your own research.

 Locum Tenens Jobs in Florida

 REVIEW OUR JOB LISTINGS

-Another locum tenens opportunity has arrived in Florida!
-Our client is looking for a physician specializing in urgent care to begin coverage immediately.
-Hours include 9a - 3p shifts from Mondays - Saturdays.
-The selected locum will be handling covid testing, sick visits, suturing, physicals, and other urgent care cases....
+Ever wanted to visit Florida?
+Now you can with this locum tenens opportunity!
+Our client is looking for a physician specializing in family practice to begin coverage immediately.
+Hours include 9a - 2p shifts from Mondays - Thursdays.
+The selected locum will be handling all aspects of family medicine cases...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING FLORIDA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST